Is Your Dog Pooping Blood? Causes & Actions

 Pepto-Bismol

 Used to treat diarrhea, Pepto-Bismol may turn your dog’s stool black temporarily.
 It will return to normal when the medication is completed.
-It can also cause gastric bleeding, so should only be given to your dog by the recommendation of your veterinarian.
+It can also cause gastric bleeding, so it should only be given to your dog if your veterinarian recommends it.

-How do you treat blood in a dog stool?
+How do you treat blood in dog stool?

 • Blood work to rule out anemia, infections, and platelet counts that may affect blood clotting ability